roman-ks/maze-generator/ReadMe.md

 NaiveGenerator is the only one implementation of a Generator available.

-## Naive generator
+## Maze generation process

-Generation process:
+First steps are the same for all generator implementation.

 1. Create adjacency matrix for desired graph type and size.
 The graph represented by the matrix will look like this ( rectangular type, 3x3 size):